-As well as all the local activities available in the Freycinet area, at Freycinet Eco Retreat we run guided walking tours for which we have a dedicated micro site www.walkfreycinet.com, or please follow the tab from the menu above.
+As well as all the local activities available in the Freycinet area, there are guided walking tours available for bookings, which are based at Freycinet Retreat.
+For more information, please visit our dedicated micro site www.walkfreycinet.com, or follow the tab from the menu above.

 You can enjoy 360 degree views of the Freycinet Peninsula, and with no light pollution the night sky is something to behold.
 We do occasionally also get stunning views of the Aurora Australis.